hprovyn/str-to-haplogroup-predictor/README.txt

 3) createCSVinputForRF.py
     creates CSV file containing for each sample, the STRs, SNP-calculated terminal subclade, downstream branches not confirmed negative

-4) RF_predictor.py
+4) RF_experiment.py
-    increases resolution of training data by inferring a downstream subclade for low SNP resolution samples that match another sample of a SNP-confirmed downstream branch within a STR GD cutoff and which the sample is not confirmed negative for creates random forest model with a holdout to use for testing reports accuracy per class along with ids which were incorrectly predicted over course of 25 runs

-    these variables may be overridden by setting them in config.txt:
+    creates random forest model with a holdout to use for testing reports accuracy per class along with ids which were incorrectly predicted over course of 25 runs these variables may be overridden by setting them in config.txt:

-        iterations=25 #number of model runs to execute for calculating average accuracy refine_hg_based_on_strs_gd_cutoff=12 #Genetic distance cutoff used to increase SNP resolution of samples with closest matches model=ab #any combination of a,b,c,d - each corresponds to a set of STRs
+        iterations=25 #number of model runs to execute for calculating average accuracy cladeFinderMaxThreads= #number of parallel threads allowed to run clade finder against all samples createCSVinputMaxThreads= #number of parallel threads allowed to create CSV input file percentMissingSTRThreshold= #percentage (in int form) of STRs allowed to be missing in a sample for it to be considered valid for a model trained on a specific set of [a,b,c,d] STR sets.
+Missing values are set to zero.

-        a = ["DYS391","DYS389I","DYS437","DYS439","DYS389II","DYS438","DYS426","DYS393","YCAII","DYS390","DYS385","Y-GATA-H4","DYS388","DYS447","DYS19","DYS392"]
+	model=ab #any combination of a,b,c,d - each corresponds to a set of STRs a = ["DYS391","DYS389I","DYS437","DYS439","DYS389II","DYS438","DYS426","DYS393","YCAII","DYS390","DYS385","Y-GATA-H4","DYS388","DYS447","DYS19","DYS392"]
         b = ["DYS458","DYS455","DYS454","DYS464","DYS448","DYS449","DYS456","DYS576","CDY","DYS460","DYS459","DYS570","DYS607","DYS442"]
         c = ["DYS728","DYS723","DYS711","DYR76","DYR33","DYS727","DYR157","DYS713","DYS531","DYS578","DYF395","DYS590","DYS537","DYS641","DYS472","DYF406S1","DYS511","DYS557","DYS490","DYS446","DYS481","DYS413","DYS534","DYS450","DYS425","DYS594","DYS444","DYS520","DYS436","DYS565","DYS572","DYS617","DYS568","DYS487","DYS640","DYS492"]